StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## Overview

 Permissions in StackState allow Administrators to manage the actions that each user or user group can perform inside StackState and the information that will be shown in their StackState UI.
 Only the feature set relevant to each user's active role will be presented.
-The actions, information and pages that a user does not have access to are simply not displayed in their StackState UI.
+The actions, information and pages that a user doesn't have access to are simply not displayed in their StackState UI.

 {% hint style="info" %}
 Permissions are stored in StackGraph.
 This means that: